 The coefficient of variation can be used to assess the reliability of laboratory analyses of the same sample, and this can be calculated both within and between runs.

 Combination with subjective estimates

-Key characteristics of nutritional biomarkers are summarised in Table D.3.10.
-It is important to recognise that all biomarkers have some limitations, but the degree and type of limitation vary by biomarker.
-Some limitations may or may not be reduced by the study design of sampling, assay, data processing, and statistical adjustment for errors and confounding, and should be appraised appropriately.
+Key characteristics of nutritional biomarkers are summarised in Table D.17.2.
+All biomarkers have some limitations, and the degrees and types of limitations vary by biomarker.
+Some limitations may or may not be mitigated by the study design of sampling, assay, data processing, or data analyses for errors and confounding, and should be appraised appropriately.

 Concentration or predictive biomarkers

 Here are some examples that a nutrient or food component is specific to a food source: